Dress up a can of tuna and make Spicy Tuna Roll Bowls! These light and healthy yet protein-packed bowls pack a flavor PUNCH!

 - Lemon juice

-More Tasty Tuna Recipes
+More Fresh and Tasty Recipes

 Ingredients

-- 5oz can tuna, drained (Wild Planet Albacore Tuna recommended)
+- 5 oz can tuna, drained, Wild Planet Albacore Tuna recommended

 - 1 avocado, diced